Beuth-Erdelt/DBMS-Benchmarker/README.md

 See the [homepage](https://github.com/Beuth-Erdelt/DBMS-Benchmarker) and the [documentation](https://dbmsbenchmarker.readthedocs.io/en/latest/Docs.html).

-If you encounter any issues, please report them to our (Github issue tracker)[https://github.com/Beuth-Erdelt/DBMS-Benchmarker/issues].
+If you encounter any issues, please report them to our [Github issue tracker](https://github.com/Beuth-Erdelt/DBMS-Benchmarker/issues).

 ## Key Features